cs3425/project/README.md

 2. `NumPy`
 3.

-**Usage**

-To load and clean your Circuitscape raster file to use for simulation, please follow the 1_Upload_Filter_Circuitscape notebook.

-The repository is structured according to the following files:<br/>
-_Data:_ This contains the circuitscape raster file. <br/>
-_Notebooks:_ This contains the Jupyter notebooks that detail how to use the code.<br/>
-_Project:_ This contains the original project proposal. <br/>
+**Organization**

+_Data:_ This is empty since my data comes from the internet _Documents:_ This contains the proposal, final essay, and code review _Notebooks:_ This contains a Jupyter notebook that demonstrates the code _Project:_ This contains the source code

 **Installation**